EstherJ07/PoyntingTheorem/README.md

 Magnetic field (H) is like the heat.
 Poynting vector (S = E × H) is the energy flow from the Sun to the clothes.

-👉 Where light and heat come together, energy is delivered.This is exactly how electromagnetic energy flows.
+👉 Where light and heat come together, energy is delivered.
+This is exactly how electromagnetic energy flows.
 ![WashingGeneric](https://github.com/user-attachments/assets/2ef9e6ea-90d7-493b-b63d-fc0e94815962)

 ## **ANALOGY FOR TRANSMISSION LINES**